 - Overview: Include a brief, one to three paragraph, non-technical description of the project, total project cost and requested amount.
 If the project includes multiple project modes, each project mode must be described. - Map: A map (or maps) that clearly show the project location(s).
-Provide a brief description of the project location(s) including city and county boundaries. - Photos: Photos (rendering or actual) of the project location(s). - Priority: Project priority (if the applicant (nominating agency) is submitting multiple project nominations). - Eligible Project: Explain (no more than one or two paragraphs) how the project is eligible based on the categories outlined in the guidelines, Section 6B. - Scope: A clear, concise (no more than two paragraphs), publicly understandable description of the project scope.
+Provide a brief description of the project location(s) including city and county boundaries. - Photos: Photos (rendering or actual) of the project location(s). - Priority: Project priority (if the applicant (nominating agency) is submitting multiple project nominations). - Scope: A clear, concise (no more than two paragraphs), publicly understandable description of the project scope.
 Include a list of outputs for the project.
-Make sure the outputs listed here are consistent with the outputs submitted in the electronic Project Programming Request form. - Independent Utility: Explain (no more than two paragraphs) why the project is being segmented and demonstrate that the segment(s) proposed for funding has independent utility. - Nominating Agency/Implementing Agency Agreement: Where the project is to be implemented by an agency other than the nominator, documentation of the agreement between the project nominator and implementing agency must be submitted with the project nomination. - Reversible Lanes: A confirmation that any capacity-increasing project or a major street or highway lane realignment project was considered for reversible lanes pursuant to Streets and Highways Code Section 100.15.
+Make sure the outputs listed here are consistent with the outputs submitted in the electronic Project Programming Request form. - Independent Utility: Explain (no more than two paragraphs) why the project is being segmented and demonstrate that the segment(s) proposed for funding has independent utility. - Nominating Agency and Implementing Agency Agreement: Where the project is to be implemented by an agency other than the nominator, documentation of the agreement between the project nominator and implementing agency must be submitted with the project nomination. - Reversible Lanes: A confirmation that any capacity-increasing project or a major street or highway lane realignment project was considered for reversible lanes pursuant to Streets and Highways Code Section 100.15.